Best Beaches In Fethiye, Türkiye

 Blue Lagoon in Oludeniz, Türkiye

-Let’s start with the most famous of beaches in Fethiye.
+Let’s start with the most famous beaches in Fethiye.
 If you’ve ever seen an advertisement for Ölüdeniz, in fact, for Turkey’s beach resorts in general, you’ve seen this beach.
 It’s also the most famous spot for paragliding.

-The Blue Lagoon is undoubtedly one of the most beautiful beaches on the planet, and if you only visit one beach in Fethiye, you should make it to this one.
 The only downside is that you have to pay to get in, as it’s a nature reserve, but it’s a nominal fee, and it’s more than worth it!

 The sand is bright white, and the sea?
 Blindingly blue with a hint of green.
 The lagoon is also protected from the wind, so it’s calm and chilled out, perfect for swimming.
-If you want to head into the open sea, you go around the other side of the spit of land, and you can chill out there too.
+If you want to head into the open sea, you go around the other side of the spit of land, and you can chill out there, too.

 There are many facilities on-site, including a Starbucks!
 It does get hectic, so make sure you arrive as early as possible.